WORLD OF COFFEE GIFT BOX

 Box 2

-Tasting Notes - With a medium roast, this coffee features delightful notes of smoked hazelnuts, brown sugar, cacao, and cinnamon.
-This blend offers a wonderfully smooth and mellow cup with a long, satisfying finish.
+Tasting Notes - With a medium roast, this coffee features delightful notes of dark chocolate, roasted hazelnuts with a tart blackcurrant finish.

 The Magdalena River, Colombia’s largest river, runs through the region, providing plenty of water for coffee farming and generating (directly and indirectly) up to 86% of Colombia's gross domestic product.
 The fertile volcanic soil of the Andes mountain range helps to produce healthy coffee cherry plants with a bountiful crop.